Eurovision Song Contest 2018: Top 5 Earworms You Won’t Be Able To Get Out Of Your Head

 The Eurovision Song Contest is a visual and musical spectacular.
 Not only do people tune in each year for the visual delight, they also make sure to check out the crazy costuming and sometimes bizarre song choices.
-Along they way there will, invariably, be those songs that, once listened to, cannot by unheard as they wriggle into your mind and become an addictive earworm.
+Along they way, there will, invariably, be those songs that, once listened to, cannot by unheard as they wriggle into your mind and become an addictive earworm.

 So, here’s the top five list of earworms to fall in love with — or avoid completely — for the Eurovision Song Contest 2018.